kiba/Writings/for_science/chp24_reckoning.md

 She continued reporting as best as she can, trying to inform viewers about something she barely understand herself.

 ***
+**October 9, 2015**
 **Captain Kobayashi**

+Months had passed, and yet she already found herself in an unenviable position.
+Kobayashi watched on as her family ate dinner.
+Her adopted son's eyes were directed at the television, absorbing information about the world that he's still very much learning.
+Saitou looked at nothing in particular, just bringing food into his mouth.

+Sometime they talked during dinners, sometime they don't.

+Frequently, Kobayashi didn't eat, as her dietary needs were reduced.

+Dinners were nice, relaxing.

+Unfortunately, that will soon come to an end.
+This may be the last dinner the family will ever have together.

+Political realities demanded it.
+Her duties to her people demanded it.

+Saitou glanced expectantly at Kobayashi, waiting for her to do her job.

+"Nagate?"
+Kobayashi said.

+"Yes, grandma?" the boy responded.

+"All of us need to have a very important talk about what's going to happen to us over the next few days."

+There she said it.
+It was like swallowing poison.

+"OK."

+***
+**October 10, 2015**

+Kobayashi overlooked a TDM that was being prepped for departure to Remnant.
+She was still willing to die for Sidonia, but that doesn't preclude her son.

+"You don't have to do this," Lala Hiyama said.

+"Oh, are we talking about turning back?"
+Kobayashi responded.

+***

 As the Sidonian Diet were thrown into parliament, she found herself breathing hard while trying to keep calm.
 Every part of her were repulsed by her own recklessness.
 She had just unmasked herself to the public, and revealed herself to be an immortal, and now she felt completely safe, at the mercy of potentially very angry Sidonians.
 It was at this point that political violence became a very real possibility.